-Stage in the capacity building process Monitoring questions (the questions to help effective monitoring during the lifespan of the work) Evaluation questions (questions to help assess achievement of objectives of the CB work) Potential methods for data gathering Considerations 7.
-Short- term outcomes What are we seeing in terms of changes in the behaviour and performance of individuals?
+Stage Monitoring questions Evaluation questions Potential methods for data gathering Considerations 7.
+Short-term outcomes What are we seeing in terms of changes in the behaviour and performance of individuals?
 Is this what we hoped to see?
 What else are we observing in the partners that we think is an effect of the CB work?
 Did the CB work lead to the intended short-term changes in the partners?
 What unintended and unexpected changes have occurred at this level?
 What evidence is there that these changes can be attributed to the CB work?
 What other factors influenced the changes (intended and unintended) that occurred?
 Review of staff development and performance records Analysis of existing policies, processes and systems Interviews, group discussions and participatory exercises Important to consider changes in relationships and power dynamics.

-8. Longer term outcomes
+Longer term outcomes